JakeDavisCodes/mystitron/devLog.md

 I'm now tinking it would be best to store the pack on the backend to ensure that users can only take cards that are in a pack they generated.
 They would be offered these cards and then the pack would be deleted.
 It might also need a new collumn in the cards table, a boolean called ```packed```.
 If a card is packed, it cannot be put into another pack.
 Alternatively it could be a ```pack``` collumn that refferences a pack.
 I think I'll use the later option to maintain the many cards to one pack relationship.

+### Day 9
+I fully got the getPack feature working yesterday, but Had an early shift this morning and wasnt able to work today.